 Once upon a time, the city of Detroit was a teeming metropolis of 1.8 million people and it had the highest per capita income in the United States.
 Now it is a rotting, decaying hellhole of about 700,000 people that the rest of the world makes jokes about.
 On Thursday, we learned that the decision had been made for the city of Detroit to formally file for Chapter 9 bankruptcy.
 It was going to be the largest municipal bankruptcy in the history of the United States by far, but on Friday it was stopped at least temporarily by an Ingham County judge.
 1) At this point, the city of Detroit owes money to more than 100,000 creditors.
 2) Detroit is facing $20 billion in debt and unfunded liabilities.
+3) Back in 1960, the city of Detroit actually had the highest per-capita income in the entire nation.
+4) In 1950, there were about 296,000 manufacturing jobs in Detroit.
 Detroit Jobs Might Return, But Workers Still Lack Skills.
 DETROIT, Aug 2 (Reuters) - Detroit emergency manager Kevyn Orr has a long list of things to fix in the city and among them is one that may sound surprising: there are not enough skilled workers to fill job openings as they become available.

 Excellent Schools Detroit — a coalition of leaders in many different areas, ranging from education, philanthropic and community groups — releases a yearly scorecard to help parents make sense of the city’s school system and find the best fit for their child.
 The organization’s scorecard on Detroit schools for 2013 found that — of the 204 schools graded — 51 earned “C+” or higher.
 Dan Varner, chief executive officer of Excellent Schools Detroit, said the scorecard helps parents draw the line between good schools they would recommend (C+ and higher) and those that are not good enough.
 “Detroit’s been waiting for this moment to fully understand how our schools rank, not just against each other, but in measuring up to established excellence standards,” Varner said in a statement.